Bear Valley History

 The other component to the plan is the careful development of residential and commercial properties in the Village.
 The land was zoned accordingly under the Master Plan of 1978 and has been waiting for the right circumstances and the right people ever since.
 Dundee will be partnering with local landowner, Chuck Toeniskoetter who stated, “I have been looking for the right team to develop the land I own in the Village for many years.
 What makes this work is a common vision to improve the ski area in concert with the development in the Village.
 The first and very important aspect of this will be to construct a lift from the Valley floor in the Village to the ski mountain.
 We could never get this done when the ski area and the land were held in different hands.”

-The third partner in the group is a partnership of Kevin Compton and Doug MacKenzie, well known in the Bay area for their successes in underwriting high tech companies.
+The third partner in the group is a Radar Partners, whose founders are well known in the Bay area for their successes in underwriting high tech companies.
 Greg Finch stated, “These guys have homes in the corridor and have been loyal customers of Bear Valley for many years.
-Not only do they share our vision for the rebirth of Bear Valley but they bring huge amounts of financial and business acumen to the group.”
+Not only do they share our vision for the rebirth of Bear Valley but they bring significant amounts of financial and business acumen to the group.”

-The vision for Bear Valley is clear: improve and redevelop the ski area, build a lift that connects the Village to the Mountain and construct new accommodations and retail space in the village at the base of the lift.
+Under the partnership, the vision for Bear Valley was clear: improve and redevelop the ski area, build a lift that connects the Village to the Mountain and construct new accommodations and retail space in the village at the base of the lift.
 These initial upgrades are just the beginning of a broad master plan to redevelop the area, with a clear focus on maintaining Bear Valley’s unspoiled beauty and family-friendly appeal.